berntpopp/translation-testing/README.md

 # German-English Translator CLI

-A command-line interface tool that translates German text to English using the Hugging Face transformers library with the Helsinki-NLP/opus-mt-de-en model.
+A command-line interface tool that translates German text to English using the Hugging Face transformers library.
+By default, it uses the Helsinki-NLP/opus-mt-de-en model but supports other translation models as well.

 ## Prerequisites